z-a-f/blog/arrays/sorting/maximum_gap.md

 The solution has to be linear space/time complexity: $$O(n)$$.

-**Assumption:** You may assume that all elements in the array are non-negative and fit in the 32-bit signed integer range.
+**Assumption 1:** You may assume that all elements in the array are non-negative and fit in the 32-bit signed integer range.

-**Assumption:** The difference will not overflow.
+**Assumption 2:** The difference will not overflow.

 ## Example
 ```